 We hold your address details so that we can occasionally send you information to you via post.
 This could be for operational purposes (for example, when contact is required to process an order or donation but where no additional contact information was supplied) and / or for marketing purposes depending on the permissions you supply us.
 We will also hold your address information on our database so that if you request us to no longer contact you, we can keep a record to ensure we do not include you in any mailings in the future.

-All the information we keep is stored on a secure database held via Salesforce, our database provider, in Paris and Frankfurt [details to be added here about Salesforce with a link to their own policies].
+All the information we keep is stored on a secure database held via Salesforce, our database provider.
 If you donate from outside of the UK, your data will be stored on this system in the UK office and in line with European Data Protection Directives.

 Depending on your relationship with Read for Good, and the preferences you have indicated, data we hold may be used by us for the following purposes: